Bielgomes/Fastipy/README.md

 ### Todo

-- [ ] Fix safe save file function, to save in correct path.
+- [ ] Optimize body loading to only execute functions when necessary.
+- [ ] Type the parameters of the request handler functions.

 ### Added